opendra2000/Hybrid-Museum-Backend/README.md

 ### Notes for the contributors
 ------------------------------
 * To add any new feature please fork the repo and create a Pull Request with main
 * If you find any bug please create a issue in the Github repo.
-For other security issue you can contact at `karkiaabishkar@gmail.com` or `spaudel.dev@gmail.com`
+For other security issue you can contact at `opendrathapa10@outlook.com`